Skip to main content

 But it is not a Seedance 2.0 killer, and for personalized video it isn't even close yet.
 Seedance's multi-reference engine still owns the two things that matter most for putting a real person in a scene: character consistency and cinematic motion.
 Reviewers comparing the two arrive at the same place — Omni edits better, Seedance directs better.

 If your goal is to star in your own cinematic video, Seedance 2.0 is the model to beat, and Starrd is the easiest way to use it.
-Upload your photos, pick a scene, and let the model that's actually built for consistent characters do its thing — no prompt engineering, no VPN, no watermark.
+Upload your photos, pick a scene, and let the model that's actually built for consistent characters do its thing — no prompt engineering, no setup, no watermark.

 Want the full landscape?
 See our Seedance 2.0 vs Kling 3.0 vs Veo 3.1 comparison for how every major model stacks up.